terrapower/armi/doc/developer/tooling.rst

     does not kill a run, or raise an error, it just puts some text in the log.

 When an ARMI simulation is run, it will be run at a particular log level.
 All log messages that are at or above that log level will be seen during the simulation and in the final log files.
-To that end, it is important to know how to use each of these log levels:
+To control the log level of an ARMI run, you use the setting ``verbosity`` in your settings file.
+You will probably be running ARMI in a parallel mode, and if you want the child processes to have a different log level than the main process, you can set ``branchVerbosity`` to the desired verbosity of all the child processes.

+For reference, here are the log levels that ARMI supports:

 .. list-table::
     :widths: 20 20 60